guttih/WaterMixer/docs/development/userStories.md

 As John, I stand in front of the unit and want auto tune the PID values.

 ## lcd_status_dim_backlight
-As John, I stand in front of the unit and want to set the backlight brightness of the LCD display.
+As John, I stand in front of the unit and want to change the backlight brightness of the LCD display.

 This can be useful to lower the current draw of the display if needed, but this will also allow the device to go dim the display when it has not been in use for some period of time.